Smartwatches With Health Metrics – Learn What They Are & Do

 Oxygen levels can be taken two ways, depending on the watch.
 One is to check manually by placing your finger on the device, and the other is for the smartwatch to periodically check on its own, for instance, during sleep.

 People with breathing problems during sleep, be it from apnea or COPD, often have low oxygen levels.
-As a result of not breathing for 30 seconds or more during sleep blood, oxygen levels can drop to 80% or less.
+As a result of not breathing for 30 seconds or more during sleep, blood oxygen levels can drop to 80% or less.

 If left untreated or undetected, it’s a disorder that could increase the risk of high blood pressure and obesity and can even cause a heart attack.